dltj/dltj-blog/content/2023-02-04-replayweb-for-social-media.md

 Our goal is to use ReplayWeb to embed a bit of the Twitter experience into a stand-alone web page.
 (More on ReplayWeb [below](#replayweb).)
-That tool uses a {% include robustlink.html href="https://replayweb.page/docs/wacz-format" versionurl="https://web.archive.org/web/20230204203859/https://replayweb.page/docs/wacz-format" versiondate="2023-02-04" title="Web Archive Collection Format Specification " anchor="WACZ file" %} to do this; a WACZ file is the contents of a series of web pages—the HTML, images, Javascript...everything—wrapped up in a Zip file for easy transport.
+That tool uses a {{ robustlink(href="https://replayweb.page/docs/wacz-format", versionurl="https://web.archive.org/web/20230204203859/https://replayweb.page/docs/wacz-format", versiondate="2023-02-04", title="Web Archive Collection Format Specification ", anchor="WACZ file") }} to do this; a WACZ file is the contents of a series of web pages—the HTML, images, Javascript...everything—wrapped up in a Zip file for easy transport.
 We're going to use <i>ArchiveWeb.page</i> to make the WACZ file.

-{% include robustlink.html href="https://archiveweb.page/" versionurl="" versiondate="2023-02-05" title="ArchiveWeb.page homepage" anchor="ArchiveWeb.page" %} creates high-fidelity web archives as either a Google Chrome extension or a desktop application.
+{{ robustlink(href="https://archiveweb.page/", versionurl="", versiondate="2023-02-05", title="ArchiveWeb.page homepage", anchor="ArchiveWeb.page") }} creates high-fidelity web archives as either a Google Chrome extension or a desktop application.
 The desktop application is described as a beta version, but I'm going to use that instead of the Chrome extension because Firefox is my day-to-day browser.

 {% include note.html